-UFC training is brutal and dangerous.
+This UFC champion has a grueling regimen of intense exercise, a strict diet...and Excel

 While a successful weight cut gives a competitive advantage, a poorly planned weight cut can be ruinous.

-"When your body is that dehydrated the kidneys are no longer operating at full capacity, so the organs can start to fail" explains Dominique Condo, a lecturer of sports nutrition at Australia's Deakin University.
+"When your body is that dehydrated, the kidneys are no longer operating at full capacity, so the organs can start to fail" explains Dominique Condo, a lecturer of sports nutrition at Australia's Deakin University.

 Athletes can additionally ramp up dehydration by taking diuretics and spending lots of time in a sauna.
 That makes it even riskier to their health, Condo says.
 "When you're doing some of these things, it can make the heart work harder, so there's the risk of heart failure as well."